 Requirements to be complied with in respect of premises in which regulated class 3B lasers are operated or used

-[Heading amended in Gazette 15 Oct 1996 p.
+[Heading amended: Gazette 15 Oct 1996 p.
 5451.]

 1. Such beam stops, beam enlarging systems, shutters or other safety devices as the Council from time to time directs shall be incorporated in the laser or its system.